mdfarragher/DSC/LoadingData/CaliforniaHousing/README.md

 $ cd ..\..\..
 ```

-This copies the subfolder with all the font and color files into the folder of the executing assembly, where the Plplot library can find it.
+This copies the subfolder with all the font and color files into the folder of the executing assembly where the Plplot library can find it.

-Now you're ready to run the app on the console.
+That's it, you're now ready to run the app on the console in either Linux or Windows.

 Type the following:

 ```bash
 $ dotnet run